-GenderNexus has been created to address all components of individual wellness – physical, emotional, spiritual, social, occupational, intellectual, and environmental – as well as the relationships of people who are gender diverse – relationship with self, with a partner, with parents, family, and friends.
+GenderNexus has been created for gender diverse people, to address all components of individual wellness – physical, emotional, social, spiritual, occupational, intellectual, and environmental.
+We also focus on building healthy relationships – relationship with self, with a partner, with parents, family, and friends.

 As a person who is gender diverse, you have a lot of work to do while embarking on such a dramatic journey.
 Your relationships with family might be strained, sometimes to breaking point, over the use of birth names and pronouns.
 The circle of friends that used to embrace you might now be pulling away, uncomfortable with the noticeable differences in you.
 Your communication with God might come to a screeching halt due to uncertainty about the spiritual implications of transition.
 And while there is sure to be much excitement about the changes taking place in your body, you might distance yourself from your own past out of shame for what used to be a duplicitous reality.